Evarcha jucunda

-Evarcha jucunda is a species of jumping spider.
+Evarcha jucunda, known as the mediterranean white-banded spider, is a species of jumping spider.

 It occurs naturally in the Mediterranean region, but was introduced to Belgium.
 It is also sometimes found in German greenhouses.
 Typically, it shows a large white or yellowish band surrounding the head region and a smaller one at the anterior end of abdomen.
 Males are black with a white line around their head and the top of their abdomen, which is brown.

 Name

 The species name is derived from Latin jucundus "pleasant".